Taaffe O'Connell: Role in Galaxy of Terror

-Recent years
+1990s - present

 During the 1990s, O'Connell's focus shifted away from acting and into publishing.
-Her Canoco Publishing Company has continued operations for 20 years, and produces Astro Caster Magazine, a trade magazine which combines traditional casting for actors and actresses with astrological insights and information.
+Her Canoco Publishing Company has continued operations for 20 years and produces Astro Caster Magazine, a trade magazine which combines traditional casting for actors and actresses with astrological insights and information.

-More recently, O'Connell has begun taking acting parts in films again.
-She has appeared in three films, Spork, Going Down in LA-LA Land and the box-office hit The Change-Up.
-Her roles in these films have been more comedic than dramatic, similar to her roles on Three's Company and the mid-1980s film Hot Chili.
+O'Connell appeared in the films, Spork, Going Down in LA-LA Land and The Change-Up.